“I feel like I live in a ballroom in Versailles”: A 1,000-square-foot apartment designed in the spirit of Marie Antoinette

 Henderson decided to alter his living space after an incident on Halloween in 2001, when the serial killer Bruce McArthur attacked him with a pipe.
 “It was an epiphany,” says Henderson.
 “I could have retreated inward and stopped living my life.
 But whenever there’s an option of going into a hole and crying or being more fabulous, I go fabulous.”

-After moving into a 1,000-square-foot unit with 10-foot ceilings in the same building, Mark transformed his surroundings into pure fantasy—with crowns, ballgowns, Chantilly lace, memorabilia from old Hollywood and opulent French furnishings.
+Nearly a decade later, Marked moved into a 1,000-square-foot unit with 10-foot ceilings in the same co-op, transforming his surroundings into pure fantasy—with crowns, ballgowns, Chantilly lace, memorabilia from old Hollywood and opulent French furnishings.

 “The theme is Cinderella meets Marie Antoinette meets Dumbledore,” says Henderson, who could probably pass for a younger version of Dumbledore, with his long white beard.
 “I feel like I live in a ballroom in Versailles.
 Everything is pink and gold.”